The Best Domain Parking Hosting: Who's The Best For Your Site? [Updated: 2018]⚙ Filter Results

 Domain parking allows the owner of a domain to place a single page up for website visitors who happen by.
 This is preferable to a browser error, "This page can't be displayed."
 If you don't have immediate plans for building a website, it is best to park the domain.
 There are various options for this -- most of them free.
 For domain parking, we suggest GoDaddy.com.

 If you've previously been involved in online or digital work, you'll be aware of domain names.
 Domain names are possibly one of the most addictive aspects of being a business owner or e-entrepreneur.
 Finding the right domain often makes us buy it and pay to keep it ours, whether that's revenue or costs.

 On this page, you'll learn about how you can 'park' a domain you might've bought early, without spending gazillions.
 In other words, I will teach you how to secure a domain name you like and keep it for less.

 If you're not quite ready to build your site, but you don't want to lose the ideal domain, you can buy it now and park it until you're ready to use it.
 Most hosting providers offer this service for free if you either buy a hosting plan or the domain from them.

-You should go ahead and buy it anyway.
+You should probably go ahead and buy it anyway.

-Domain names are cheap, but lost opportunity is incalculably expensive.
-Every day, good domains are being snapped up, and the resale prices in the domain after market often amount to highway robbery.
+Domain names are cheap, but a lost opportunity is incalculably expensive.
+Every day, good domains are being snapped up, and the resale prices in the domain aftermarket often amount to highway robbery.
 (And that's if you can even get the one you want.)

 What is Parking?